FPGA-Based Beamforming in Simulink: Code Generation

-The Phased Array System Toolbox™ Simulink blocks model operations on framed, floating-point data and provides the behavioral reference model.
-We use this behavioral model to verify the results of the implementation model and ultimately the automatically generated HDL code.
+The Phased Array System Toolbox™ Simulink blocks model operations on frame-based, floating-point data and provides the behavioral reference model.
+The example uses this behavioral model to verify the results of the implementation of the algorithm for hardware and the generated HDL code.

-This tutorial assumes that you have a properly setup Simulink model that contains a subsystem with a beamforming algorithm designed using Simulink blocks that use fixed-point arithmetic and support HDL code generation.
-FPGA Based Beamforming in Simulink: Part 1 - Algorithm Design shows how to create such a model.
+This tutorial assumes that you have a Simulink model that contains a subsystem with a beamforming algorithm designed using Simulink blocks that use fixed-point arithmetic and support HDL code generation.
+The FPGA-Based Beamforming in Simulink: Algorithm Design example shows how to create such a model.

 Alternatively, if you start with a new model, you can run

 hdlsetup (HDL Coder) to configure the Simulink model for HDL code generation.
-And, to configure the Simulink model for test bench creation needed for verification, you must open Simulink's Model Settings, select Test Bench under HDL Code Generation in the left panel, and check HDL test bench and Cosimulation model in the Test Bench Generation Output properties group.
+To configure the Simulink model for test bench creation, open the Model Settings, select Test Bench under HDL Code Generation in the left panel, and check HDL test bench and Cosimulation model in the Test Bench Generation Output properties group.

-Run the model created in the FPGA Based Beamforming in Simulink: Part 1 - Algorithm Design to display the results.
-You can run the Simulink model by clicking the Play button or calling the sim command on the MATLAB command line as shown below.
+Run the model created in the FPGA-Based Beamforming in Simulink: Algorithm Design example to display the results.
+You can run the Simulink model by clicking the Play button or calling the sim command from the MATLAB® command line.
 Use the Time Scope blocks to compare the output frames visually.

-modelname = 'SimulinkBeamformingHDLWorkflowExample'; open_system(modelname); % Ensure model is visible and not obstructed by scopes. open_system(modelname); set(allchild(0),'Visible','off'); sim(modelname);
+modelname = 'SimulinkBeamformingHDLWorkflowExample'; open_system(modelname); % Ensure model is visible and not obstructed by scopes. set(allchild(0),'Visible','off'); sim(modelname);

-Once you verify that your fixed-point, implementation model produces the same results as your floating-point, behavioral model, you can generate HDL code and test bench.
-To do that, you must first set the appropriate HDL Code Generation parameters in Simulink via the Configuration Parameters dialog.
-For this example, we set the following parameters in Model Settings under HDL Code Generation:
+Once you verify that your fixed-point implementation model produces the same results as your floating-point behavioral model, you can generate HDL code and test bench.
+First, set the HDL Code Generation parameters in the Simulink Configuration Parameters dialog.
+For this example, set the following parameters in Model Settings under HDL Code Generation:

 Target: Xilinx Vivado synthesis tool; Virtex7 family; Device xc7vx485t; package ffg1761, speed -1; and target frequency of 300 MHz.